 The dictionary definition will look a little something like this –

 “Selenium is a chemical element, with the atomic number 34.
 It is a grey non-metal that has some semiconducting properties.”

 Sounds fascinating, doesn’t it?
 I’m sure the first thing that springs to mind is, why would I out that in my body?
 Well, let’s take a look at a definition that sheds some more light on this in a dietary sense –

 “Selenium is a mineral that has high antioxidant properties.
-Selenium deficiency is where someone doesn’t get enough selenium in their diet naturally.
-Selenium helps to protect the cells of the body from damage and has been linked to improved memory, energy and general wellbeing.”
+Its deficiency is where someone doesn’t get enough quantity in their diet naturally.
+And selenium helps to protect the cells of the body from damage and has been linked to improved memory, energy and general wellbeing.”

 Now that’s more like it!

 Selenium deficiency isn’t actually that easy to spot as a standalone condition.
 It manifests in many other areas of your general health.
 The way modern medicine operates is that a health practitioner looks at the symptoms and tries to work back to the root cause.
 As people, we should look at a balanced lifestyle of diet, fitness and mental health to manage this body we have been given.
 But knowing where we lack in a certain nutrient can really help to boost those systems and have us fighting fit.

 The 4 Signs of Potential Selenium Deficiency

 Here are the 4 signs of a potential selenium deficiency in your diet –